 If cremation is chosen

-The cremated remains are returned to the person with responsibility to arrange the funeral.
-As long as the ashes are treated with respect, the law does not limit what you can do with them.
-You can keep the ashes in an urn of your choice, bury them in a cemetery plot, or scatter them.
+The cremated remains are returned to whoever is arranging the funeral.
+As long as the ashes are treated with respect, the law doesn’t limit what you can do with them.
+You can keep the ashes in an urn, bury them in a cemetery plot, or scatter them.
 You can even take them out of Canada to disperse them.

-There are no provincial regulations that prohibit the scattering of cremated remains on land, sea or by air.
-Ashes can generally be scattered anywhere, but if you wish to scatter ashes on private land you should get consent from the landowner.
+There are no laws in BC that prohibit the scattering of cremated remains on land, sea, or by air.
+Ashes can generally be scattered anywhere.
+But if you wish to scatter ashes on private land, get consent from the landowner.
 (Otherwise you’re breaking the law in a different way: by trespassing.)

 If burial is chosen

-There is no law stating a specific time-frame for burial.
-The timeline is usually determined by the logistics involved, such as getting any required permits and authorizations, notifying family and friends, preparing the cemetery site, and observing religious and cultural rituals.
+There’s no law stating a specific time frame for burial.
+The timeline is usually determined by the logistics involved.
+This includes getting any required permits and authorizations, notifying family and friends, preparing the cemetery site, and observing religious and cultural rituals.

 Embalming involves using chemicals to prevent the body from decomposing.
 The funeral home may suggest embalming, particularly if an open casket is planned or there’s a delay before the burial.
-Embalming is not required by BC law.
+Embalming is not required under the law.

-When you meet with the funeral home to make the arrangements, make sure you know what you are purchasing.
-Consider whether it really is what you want.
-While some services offered by funeral homes are legal requirements, such as registering the death, other services are optional, such as embalming or a memorial book.
+When you meet with the funeral home to make the arrangements, make sure you know what you’re purchasing.
+Is it really what you want?
+Some services offered by funeral homes are legal requirements, such as registering the death.
+Other services are optional, such as embalming or having a memorial book.

 The funeral home should provide a written estimate of the cost of the funeral, but the final bill may be higher.
 The bill will cover the costs of burial or cremation, the fees for the funeral service, and the professional services of the funeral director.
-There will also be charges for any extras you requested, such as flowers or catering.
+You’ll also be charged for any extras, such as flowers or catering.

 If you have a complaint

-All funeral homes, cemeteries and crematoriums must be licensed with Consumer Protection BC, which regulates the cemetery and funeral services industry in BC.
+All funeral homes, cemeteries and crematoriums must be licensed with Consumer Protection BC.
+This body regulates the cemetery and funeral services industry in BC.